Completing Networks by Learning Local Connection Patterns: Experiments

-In this section we test the AUC performance of proposed model on real-world networks.
-We chose different types of real-world networks to experiment with, their basic information are shown below and the detailed statistics for these networks are shown in table\ref{tab:tab3}. \begin{itemize} \item \textbf{Bio\_S} is an undirected and weighted networks of gene interactions extracted from C. elegans.
+In this section we test the performances of C-GIN model on real-world networks.
+Different types of real-world networks are selected to test, and their basic information is shown in Table\ref{tab:tab3}.

+\begin{itemize} \item \textbf{Bio\_S} is an undirected and weighted networks of gene interactions extracted from C. elegans.
 The nodes are genes and the edges are Inferred links by genetic interactions.
-To create an unweighted network, we set all the weights greater than zero to one. \item \textbf{Bio\_D}, like Bio\_S, is also an undirected networks of gene interactions extracted from C. elegans.
+To create an unweighted network, we set all the weights greater than zero to be one. \item \textbf{Bio\_D}, like Bio\_S, is also an undirected networks of gene interactions extracted from C. elegans.
 The difference is the density of the network.
-From table\ref{tab:tab3}, we can see that Bio\_S is relatively sparse while Bio\_D is relatively dense. \item \textbf{Power} is the the western US power network.
-In this network a node represents a power station, and an edge represents a cable connection between the power stations.
-This network is undirected. \item \textbf{Cora} is a dataset composed of machine learning papers.
+From Table\ref{tab:tab3}, we can see that Bio\_S is relatively sparse while Bio\_D is relatively dense. \item \textbf{Co-Author} network represents the co-authorship of researchers in network theory \& experiments, where a node is a researcher and an edge represents the co-author relationship.
+If two authors both contribute to at least one paper, a connection between them will be added in the network.
+The above data is collected from \cite{nr}. \item \textbf{Cora} is a dataset composed of machine learning papers.
 It is one of the most popular data sets for graph deep learning in recent years, each paper in this dataset has at least one citation.
 Cora was originally a directed graph.
-We treat it here as an undirected graph. \item \textbf{Co-Author} network represents the co-authorship of researchers in network theory \& experiments, where a node is a researcher and if two researchers both made a contribution to one paper, an edge will be created between them. \end{itemize}
+As a conventional operation \cite{kipf2016semi}, we remove all link directions to make it an undirected graph. \end{itemize}

-Note that In this experiment we didn't use KronEM as a compared model for the reason that in KronEM model we have to define a kernel and the number of the nodes has to be the power of kernel size, which is not satisfied in real-world data.
-For example, if we define the kernel size to be $2 \times 2$, then the adjacency matrix we want to complete has to be 2 to the $k$ power like 4096.
+Note that in this experiment we didn't use KronEM as a compared model for the reason that in KronEM model we have to define a kernel and the number of nodes has to be a power of the kernel size, which is not satisfied by most real-world networks.
+For example, if we define the kernel size to be $2 \times 2$, then the adjacency matrix we want to complete has to be 2 to the $k$ power like 1,024 or 4,096.